DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00008_reelase-test-plan.md

 **Reports:**

+- Summary of testing performed and outcomes

 ## Entry and Exit Criteria
 **Entry Criteria:**

 - All Fixes and updates have successfully passed lower quality gates
 - All changes have been deployed in pre-production environment
+- pipe run completed in pre-production

 **Exit Criteria:**